-Log sheets are also monitored to highlight those communities that would benefit from additional police enforcement based on evidence of poor levels of compliance.
+The volunteers record the details of vehicles which are exceeding the speed limit by around 10%.
+These details are passed to the Police, who will issue a letter to the vehicle owner, advising them of the dangers of speeding, and reminding them of the law.
+Essex Police also use the intelligence provided by volunteers to highlight those communities that would benefit from additional police enforcement, based on evidence of poor levels of compliance.
 This additional enforcement is primarily conducted by officers from the Casualty Reduction Section including its own team of Special Constables.

-All volunteers are required to attend quality assured training provided by trainers from SERP which comprises of a presentation followed by a roadside activity.
+All volunteers are required to attend quality assured training provided by SERP, comprising a presentation followed by a roadside activity.

-Each group is allocated a speed recording device which they are required to test prior to each session.
-Every device is calibrated annually as per manufacturer guidelines.
-All volunteers are required to wear hi-vis jackets and display signs approximately 100 meters (at a safe pre-assessed site) either side of the monitoring location..
+All volunteers are required to wear hi-vis jackets and display signs approximately 100 meters (at a safe pre-assessed site) either side of the monitoring location.

 The benefits of Community Speed Watch include: